hungjuchen/Automatic-nightlight/README.md

 Remaining work:
 1) I Will build a paper box fitting with the nightlight for a great look.
-2) For the whole final project, the micro:bit will be build to have two finction, an automatic nightlight and jukebox.
-Jukebox's functionality will be present in the next step.
+2) For the whole final project, the micro:bit will be build to have two finctions, an automatic nightlight and jukebox.
+Jukebox's functionality will be presented in the next step.